heathdrobertson/crypto-wine/docs/posts/[Tue-11:00|02-16-2021]-Crypto-Noobie/[Tue-11:00|02-16-2021]-Crypto-Noobie.md

 11. Delegate your stake in your [Daedalus] or [Yoroi] wallet to the TETON Stake Pool.

+### What it is used for:
+- [Brave] Browser - Secure blockchain wallet enabled web browser, that you can earn crypto by viewing ads.
+- Wallet - A digital vault, giving you access and functionality to interact with blockchains.
+    - Exchanges provide limited wallet services, and they control the access to your funds.
+- Exchange - A crypto currency broker.
+- [LastPass] - A secure password storage vault.
+- [LastPass Authenticator] - A secure two-factor authentication by generating 6-digit, time-based passcodes.
+- Two-Factor Authentication (2FA) - Is an extra layer of protection used to ensure the security of online accounts beyond just a username and password.
+- [Coinbase] - A crypto currency and digital asset exchange.
+- [Kraken] - A crypto currency and digital asset exchange.
+    - Why 2 exchanges?
+Because they provide access to different crypto currencies.
+- Bitcoin - The original crypto, quickly becoming a global reserve asset.
+- Cardano - A public blockchain, still in development, that will revolutionize how the world does business and governance.
+- Staking - Mining (minting) crypto on a public blockchain.
+It can be thought of as earning interest on your money.
 ---

 ## Brave Browser | A Faster Safer Internet.